kubajznicek/Light-tracker/README.md

 It’s a program, that is able to track the whitest colour in focused area.

+>You will need an LED light, see below.

 **Instalation**

 > Note for windows users: It is python, it should work but I haven’t tested it.